Educate Yourself, Then Eat

 Dieting vs "Clean" Eating

 Food education is understanding the composition of foods in relation to the nutritional demands of the human body.
 This is a concept that is frequently ignored, and we often consume food before knowing much about it.
 In part, this concept of food education is being overshadowed by the high frequency of unhealthy options available on the food market.
-With vast amounts of money being pumped into food advertising, it becomes challenging for food consumers to gather necessary information to make educated choices.
-As a direct result, loads of short term as well as potential long term health consequences are ignored and overlooked.
+With vast amounts of money being pumped into food advertising, it becomes challenging for food consumers to gather necessary information to make educated choices in relation to food consumption.
+As a direct result of a reactive approach towards nourishment, loads of short term as well as potential long term health consequences are ignored and overlooked until problems arise.

 What can you do about it?

 Educate yourself, and then eat.
 Understand what your body needs in order to operate at its best and adjust accordingly.
-Making the change to "clean" eating or committing to periodic dieting are two similar, but effective ways to educate yourself about food before making the choice to eat it.
-"Clean" eating has no definite end while a diet is consistently measured during a set period of time in relation to your health goal.
+Take a proactive approach to food intake, and make the adjustments towards "clean" eating, or commit to periodic dieting.
+These are two similar, but effective ways to educate yourself about food before making the choice to consume.
+"Clean" eating has no definite end, while a "diet" is consistently measured during a set period of time in relation to your health goal.

 "Clean" eating is a lifestyle choice embracing the idea of eating whole, natural foods, as well as lean proteins and healthy fats.
 This consists of organic, unprocessed, and unrefined ingredients as opposed to refined ingredients, added sugars, and unhealthy fats.
 In short, clean eating is a balanced intake of healthy food groups in healthy quantities.